 Larry has since passed away, as has the aforementioned accomplice, Tom Netka—but Netka’s daughter, Bonnie Sheridan, sent Old Minneapolis a video of her dad talking about taking the monkey.
 According to the video, he snuck it out in his jacket and kept it in his room for a couple of days.
 “He ran around and wouldn’t stop pooping,” he says, twirling a finger above his head.
 “Just kept on going.” (“Grandpa, did you really steal a monkey?” a small child asks at one point.
 “That’s not nice.”)

-On Wednesday, the Governor of Minnesota, Mark Dayton, threw a bit of a wrench into the proceedings by offering up his own story.
+Then the Governor of Minnesota, Mark Dayton, threw a bit of a wrench into the proceedings by offering up his own story.
 Dayton is the great-grandson of George Draper Dayton, who founded the department store in the first place, and worked there in the summer of 1968.
 He said at an (unrelated) press conference that the store put up a rainforest display and was surprised when the monkeys started eating the birds.
 In the process of separating the two, he continued, they lost a primate, who escaped into the ceiling.

 Freed—who, as he tells me, has spent “the last three days of my life fielding media inquiries about a monkey”—prefers the first story.
 He has been paying careful attention to all theories offered, and if you stack Netka, Murphy, and Leboe’s tales together, he says, they add up.
 “They’re consistent in almost all ways,” says Freed.
-“The timing, the timeline… it doesn’t lead itself to obvious suspicion.”
+“The timing, the timeline… it doesn’t lend itself to obvious suspicion.”
 If you ask him how the monkey got up into the ceiling, his money is on the pair of preteen boys.

 He’s now trying to track down more details about the next phase of the story: the discovery.
 Freed eventually learned who found the monkey, he says, and sent him some questions.
 “I said to him, ‘You’re the guy who found it, what was that like?
 Were you surprised?
 Did it come at you out of nowhere?’” he says.
 “He never responded.”
 The person who posted the photo, too, has gone quiet.
 “It might take another 50 years for these two guys to come and tell their story.”
 But when they do, the Old Minneapolis Facebook group will be waiting.

-*Correction: This post previously stated that the Dayton is the governor of Minneapolis.
+*Correction: This post previously stated that Dayton is the governor of Minneapolis.
 He is the governor of Minnesota.
 Also, this post previously stated that the circuses took place on the top floor, when they actually took place on the eighth floor, which is not the top floor.